© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gwern-Wyddog Standing Stone is a scheduled monument protected by Cadw under reference BR144.
 View the official record →

-Gwern-Wyddog Standing Stone is a prehistoric monument located in Breconshire, Wales, and is scheduled as an ancient monument under the reference Cadw SAM BR144.
+Gwern-Wyddog Standing Stone is a prehistoric standing stone located in Breconshire, Wales, designated as a scheduled ancient monument (Cadw SAM BR144).
 It is designated a Scheduled Ancient Monument by Cadw under reference BR144.

 Gwern-Wyddog Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gwern-Wyddog Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR144.